Accessing the Password Manager

 Locking the Password Manager

-returns false, then the next call to a method that accesses the Password Manager will not fail due to it being locked.
+You can use the isLocked method to synchronously determine if the Password Manager is locked.
+If isLocked returns false, then the next call to a method that accesses the Password Manager will not fail due to it being locked.

-method to lock the Password Manager.
+You can use the lock method to lock the Password Manager.
 Use this method in response to user action or after a period of user inactivity.

 Accessing the Secret Code

 Both the master password and secret code must be present to unlock the Password Manager.
 The secret code is automatically generated during registration and stored on the user's device.
-To unlock an existing Password Manager for the first time on a new device, you must pass the secret code and master password into the unlock
+To unlock an existing Password Manager for the first time on a new device, you must pass the secret code and master password into the unlock method.
+If the secret code is already stored on the user's device, you do not need to provide it in subsequent calls to the unlock method.

-method.
+You can retrieve the secret code stored on the user's device using the showSecretCode method.
 You should take steps to ensure that the user does not lose their secret code.
 If they do, they will be unable to unlock their Password Manager vaults.

 Generating the Rescue Kit PDF